Why Germans Are Choosing Long-Term Living in Bali

 Unfortunately, delays may happen, especially during Bali’s high tourism seasons.

 Starting extensions early helps reduce unnecessary stress.
+Emergency situations are discussed further in Emergency Bali Visa Extension for Germans.

 What Happens If Germans Overstay in Bali?